IQSS/dataverse/doc/sphinx-guides/source/api/getting-started.rst

 .. _curl-examples-and-environment-variables:

-curl Examples and Enviroment Variables
+curl Examples and Environment Variables
 --------------------------------------

 The examples in this guide use `curl`_ for the following reasons: